Enthralling storytelling doesn’t happen by chance. Step-by-step, it’s reworked, reviewed, and refined. Here’s how we do it.

 It’s time to design and create the actual scenes to be used in the video.
 While a concept storyboard could be just 7 frames, this can easily expand to 25 once all the key frames are precisely illustrated.
-When finished, you’ll see how the animation to going look and the sequence of events that unfold.
+Here we decide the exact sequence of events for your story.

 How you say something is just as important as what you say.
-Listen to a variety of recordings and tell us who you think has the right voice to tell your story.
+You need a voiceover artist that is the perfect fit for the style of your video, whether it’s direct and hard-hitting or calm and comforting.
+We find the right voice to tell your story.

 Any doubts in your mind?
 Everything we’ve done together so far has to been finalised now, so let’s dot the i’s and cross the t’s.
-That way, we can move onto the most technical stage of the project with the same clear goal in both our minds.
+That way, we can move onto the most technical stage of the project with the same clear vision of what we’re going to create.

 Stage 3: Animation Production

 It’s testing time.
-With static images and a voiceover recoding, we create a low-frame-rate video to help us work out which animation techniques to use, like 2D, 3D, or frame-by-frame.
-A typical 60-Think of it as outline of a painting before the details and colour are added.
+With static images and a voiceover recording, we create a low frame rate video to help us work out which animation techniques to use, like 2D, 3D, or frame-by-frame.
+Think of it as the outline of a painting before the details and colour are added.

 09 Sound Design